Sudeeptha21/Sudeeptha21.github.io/README.md

 #  Hi, I'm Sudeeptha Sivarajan!

-🎓 I'm a Master of Science in Business Analytics student at the **University of Utah**, passionate about turning data into actionable insights and creating impactful business solutions.
+🎓 I'm pursuing Master of Science in Business Analytics at the **University of Utah**, passionate about turning data into actionable insights and creating impactful business solutions.

 💼 I previously worked as a **Data Analyst** at **LAD 360 Solutions**, where I helped drive data-driven decision-making and streamlined reporting processes.